Upgrades from WSUS

-- In Products/Classifications, under the Classifications tab, make sure to check the Upgrades box or Windows 10 Upgrades will not be available to approve.
-Under the Products tab, make sure you have “Windows 10, 1903 and later” checked as well or you will not receive upgrades past 1809.
+1. In Products/Classifications, under the Classifications tab, make sure to check the Upgrades box or Windows Servicing Upgrades will not be available to approve.
+For Windows 10 upgrades, Under the Products tab, make sure you have “Windows 10, 1903 and later” checked as well or you will not receive upgrades past 1809.
+For Windows 11 upgrades, under the Products tab, make sure you have “Windows 11” checked.
 If you are synchronizing the Drivers classification, it is also recommended to check “Windows 10, 1903 and later, Servicing Drivers” and “Windows 10, 1903 and later, Upgrade & Servicing Drivers”

-If you have WAM, Open the WAM Shell and typeAdd-ESDMimetype
+If you have WAM, Open the WAM Shell and type

-If you don’t have WAM:
+If you do not have WAM:

 To do this: Open IIS Manager > Select the server name > From the “IIS” section in the centre of IIS Manager, open “MIME Types” > Click “Add…” >